rayan-mazouz/rayan-mazouz/README.md

 My favorite languages are Rust, C, Python, C# and Haskell.

 Programming is just logic and syntax, so I believe that given enough time and resources, I can code anything I want.
-I love learning new things, overcoming challenges, and emerge from it as a better developer.
+I love learning new things, overcoming challenges, solving problems, and emerge from it as a better developer.

 I'm a perfectionist, and I hate every single line of code I write (if not right away, a few months later). that's why my github is kinda empty 🙃.
 Working with other people makes me better at what I do.